-You should have good notice if a hurricane is heading towards you – most of these storms start out at sea and only become a threat once they start to reach land.
+You should have good notice if a hurricane is heading towards you – most of these storms start at sea and only become a threat once they start to reach land.
 The Weather Channel, the National Hurricane Centre and other sources are all good predictors of what is heading where and how hard it will hit.

-As soon as it looks like one might be coming your way, fill your car up with petrol in case you need to evacuate, check the car over and if possible put it somewhere safe and under cover.
+As soon as it looks like one might be coming your way, fill your car up with petrol in case you need to evacuate, check the car over and, if possible, put it somewhere safe and undercover.
 If you need to, stock up with extra food and water.
 You may want to board up your windows – if you haven’t already done so, now is the time to buy the boards (before they sell out) and work out how to get them up.

 Within 24 hours of the storm’s predicted arrival, put up your boards and move any outdoor furniture you have into your house.
 Move as much of your furniture as possible into the centre of every room.
 If flooding is likely, also move as much as you can off the floors.
 Collect together any important paperwork (passports, insurance papers etc) and put them into something waterproof.
 If you think evacuation is a possibility, pack a bag for everyone in your family (don’t forget pets!), including all the important paperwork.
-Looting is always a possibility in homes abandoned in an emergency so try and think what you might want to take with you – although bear in mind where you will be going.
+Looting is always a possibility in homes abandoned in an emergency, so try and think about what you might want to take with you – although bear in mind where you will be going.
 Keep listening to all broadcasts on the radio and television.
-Decide which part of the house is the safest – this should be somewhere with the fewest windows so if you have an interior room like a bathroom you might want to think about setting up home in there in case things get really hairy.
+Decide which part of the house is the safest – this should be somewhere with the fewest windows, so if you have an interior room like a bathroom you might want to think about setting up a home in there in case things get really hairy.
 Stock it up with pillows, books, games – it may be a long night.
 Fill your bathtub(s) and sink with water.

 Don’t go outside, stay away from windows and in no circumstance try and fix fallen cables or similar.
 If necessary, turn off your power supply (if it hasn’t already been switched off by the authorities).
 You might feel safer in the windowless room – even if it’s just for a few hours.
 If you do still have electricity, keep listening to all broadcasts.
 If you are told to evacuate, follow instructions.
 There may be a lull as the “eye” of the hurricane passes over; this might not last long so be careful if you do go outside and don’t venture far.